klausbreyer/v01.io/content/posts/2023-bookshelf-zen-of-steve-jobs/index.md

 ---
-title: "The Zen of Steve Jobs"
+title: "The Zen of Steve Jobs, 2011"
 categories: ["Bookshelf"]
 date: 2023-03-03
 ---